 The services provided by the division are collaboration, consulting and statistical computing.
 The core faculty members maintain expertise in a variety of specialized areas, including clinical trials, high throughput functional genomics, pharmacokinetic modeling, epidemiology and statistical genetics.

 The division assists cancer center and Beckman Research Institute of City of Hope investigators with study design, analytic plan development, database design and data extraction, efficacy and safety monitoring, manuscript preparation, and the development of grant proposals and clinical protocols.
 Service to the institution includes statistical review of cancer-related clinical research protocols for the CPRMC, IRB and DSMB.
-Outside of their core activities, the faculty members are also engaged in externally funded biomedical research, the development of statistical methodology, and teaching in the graduate school and the Clinical Investigation Training Program.

 The Biostatistics & Mathematical Oncology Core is directed by Joycelynne Palmer, Ph.D., director of the Division of Biostatistics.
 The Biostatistics & Mathematical Oncology Core draws effort from a large part of the Division of Biostatistics, with the core enabling their participation in cancer center-related pilot projects and proposals, which may later develop into externally funded projects.
 The core is directly involved in cancer center research from the inception of a research idea to the publication of results.
 Clinical research projects account for the largest portion of core use, but the core also supports basic and translational research, as well as assisting several other cores.
 The core staff collaborate closely with the Biomedical Informatics Core to support data processing and analysis of gene expression microarrays, and the Biostatistics Core works closely with both the Clinical Research Informatics Core and the Clinical Trials Management Core to implement City of Hope-conducted or coordinated clinical protocols.
 In addition to these ongoing collaborative efforts, there have been more technically-focused projects in which the Biostatistics & Mathematical Oncology Core has supported the other cores in the implementation of technologies that involve statistical measurement issues.